Welding Business Insurance

 Welders pay an average of $123 per month, or $1,479 annually, for general liability insurance.

 Commercial general liability insurance provides financial protection against common lawsuits from customers.
-It can cover costs if someone sues your welding business for a bodily injury, property damage, or copyright infringement.
+It can cover costs if someone sues your welding business over a bodily injury, property damage, or copyright infringement.

 This is the average policy for welders who buy from Insureon: